DanielWenxin/DanielWenxin.github.io/_posts/2021-10-23-Blog-Post-2-Wenxin-Cai.md

 			yield scrapy.Request(actor_link, callback = self.parse_actor_page)

-			*We first create a list comprehension which creates a list of relative paths, one for each actor*
+			We first create a list comprehension which creates a list of relative paths, one for each actor

-			*Looping over the path for each actor and name it as actor_link.
-Then, if the actor_link does exist, we concatenate the Cast & Crew page url with actor_link*
+			Looping over the path for each actor and name it as actor_link.
+Then, if the actor_link does exist, we concatenate the Cast & Crew page url with actor_link

-			*The yielded request should specify the method parse_actor_page(self, response) should be called when the actor’s page is reached*
+			The yielded request should specify the method parse_actor_page(self, response) should be called when the actor’s page is reached

-#### 3. <implementation of parse_actor_page()>
+3. <implementation of parse_actor_page()>

 	def parse_actor_page(self, response):